ijanos/jackpot/README.md

 ## Getting it off the tape

-I bought a Renkforce RF-CP-170 USB audio casestte digitizer.
+I bought a Renkforce RF-CP-170 USB audio cassette digitizer.
 Looks like a cheap walkman with a mini USB connector, shows up as a USB soundcard in Linux, no extra software needed.